Independent auditor’s report

 Because we are ultimately responsible for the opinion, we are also responsible for directing, supervising and performing the group audit.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for group entities.
-Decisive were the size and/or the risk profile of the groupentities or operations.
-On this basis, we selected groupentities for which an audit or review had to be carried out on the complete set of financial information or specific items.
+Decisive were the size and / or the risk profile of the group entities or operations.
+On this basis, we selected group entities for which an audit or specified audit procedures had to be carried out on the complete set of financial information or specific items.

 We scoped components of Akzo Nobel N.V. into the group audit where they are of significant size, have significant risks to the group or are considered significant for other reasons.
 In case this determination does not provide adequate coverage over the Financial statements, we used our judgment to scope-in additional components.
-Operating companies and operating business units are reporting components in our group audit.
-Applying these scoping criteria led to 51 components in scope, in total covering 15 countries.
+Operating companies and operating business units arereporting components in our group audit.
+Applying these scoping criteria led to 53 components in scope, in total covering 15 countries.
 Furthermore, we performed specified audit procedures at corporate level and at business unit level on significant risk areas such as post-retirement benefit provisions, goodwill and other asset impairment testing and tax positions.
-This resulted in coverage of 61 percent of group revenue, 68 percent of group profit before taxation and 81 percent of total group assets.
+This resulted in coverage of 82 percent of Group profit before tax, 70 percent of Group revenue and 85 percent of Group total assets.
 In addition, we performed analytical procedures at the aggregated group level on the remaining components in order to corroborate our assessment that there are no significant risks of material misstatement within these remaining components.

-By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group’s financial information to provide a basis for our opinion on the Financial statements.
+By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group’s financial information to provide an opinion about the Financial statements.

 Goodwill and other asset impairment testing